 Unfortunately, change may be constant.

-Just like keeping up with children growing from stage to stage, you are also keeping up with declining stages of your parent.
+Just like keeping up with children growing from stage to stage, you are also keeping up with the declining stages of your parent.

 It could be fast or slow.